la2050/challenge/_2021/connect/walk-with-sally.md

   to control their temper or outbursts, 78% were interested in volunteering, 44% were interested in leadership roles, 78% felt better able to cope, 89% felt less stressed or anxious, and 100% were more often in a better mode and better able to handle change.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '600' Describe how Los Angeles County will be different if your work is successful.: >- As our youth struggle with isolation due to immunocompromised family members, challenges, and hardships related to the pandemic, youth mentoring is more critical today than at any other time in recent history.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '600' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '2400' Describe how Los Angeles County will be different if your work is successful.: >- As our youth struggle with isolation due to immunocompromised family members, challenges, and hardships related to the pandemic, youth mentoring is more critical today than at any other time in recent history.
 Safe, stable, and nurturing relationships and environments can be protective for kids who are experiencing adversity.
 Sometimes it only takes is one person to make a difference in that child's entire future.
 Our families need consistent love,